Machine Identity Rotation: Securing Non-Human Identities

 Lalit Choda

-June 25, 2025 11 min read
+June 25, 2025 12 min read

 Understanding Machine Identities

 • What They Are: Machine identities are digital credentials used by non-human entities—applications, services, and devices—to authenticate and authorize themselves.
 Think of them as digital passports for machines.
+These credentials can take many forms, such as digital certificates, api keys, and tokens.

 • Industry-Wide Use: Machine identities are essential across various industries.
 In healthcare, they secure data access for diagnostic equipment.
 In retail, they facilitate secure transactions between point-of-sale systems and payment processors.
 The orientation of a robotic system can be represented in mathematical terms using rotation matrices How to Find the Rotation Matrices for Robotic Arms.